jwarkentin/node-monkey/README.md

-NodeMonkey
+Node Monkey
 ==========

 A Node.js module for inspecting and debugging Node.js applications through a web browser

-NodeMonkey runs a simple server and uses [Socket.IO](https://github.com/LearnBoost/socket.io) to create a websocket connection between the browser and server.
+Node Monkey runs a simple server and uses [Socket.IO](https://github.com/LearnBoost/socket.io) to create a websocket connection between the browser and server.
 It captures anything that would normally be logged to the terminal, converts it to JSON and passes it to the browser where it is then logged to the console for inspection.

 Version 0.2.0 also introduces code profiling functionality and the ability to send commands to your Node.js application from your web browser.